adewin/ais-service/README.md

 ## Running heatmap generation via step function console

-To orchestrate the generation of heatmaps with both combinations of resampling parameters, a step function is used which passes the `year`, `month`, `prefix` and `output` parameters through to the Batch job.
+To orchestrate the generation of heatmaps with both combinations of resampling parameters, a step function is used which passes the `filter_sql_file`, `year`, `month`, `prefix` and `output` parameters through to the Batch job.

 The parameters are specified as key-value in JSON, for example: